Joan Havelange, Cozy Mystery Writer

 View on X – formerly Twitter

-On her way to visit Egypt and its ancient past, Mabel Havelock gets more than she bargains for.
+Mabel Havelock gets more than she bargains for on her way to visit Egypt and its ancient past.
 She stumbles upon a murder plot.
-As she cruises down the Nile, the mystery takes on an added twist.
+The mystery takes on an added twist as she cruises down the Nile.
 Inspired by Agatha Christie’s Hercule Poirot.
 Mabel is determined to solve the mysteries.

 Unfortunately, Mabel does not possess Hercule Poirot’s finesse.
 But with the help of her reluctant friend, Violet Ficher, and a quirky Egyptian room steward.
 Mabel untangles the web of lies and deceit.